 Manali – The Roadtrip

-Places to see: Rohtang Pass, Solang Valley, Hidimba Devi Temple
+Places to see in Manali: Rohtang Pass, Solang Valley, Hidimba Devi Temple

 Manali is the last bastion of the Himachal after which the icy peaks and civilization give their way to the beautiful cold desert called Ladakh.
 Since I feel the journey is equally important as the destination, I would describe this as a road trip we undertook.